The American Friends of Herculaneum

 Supporting High Quality Scholarship

-AFoH Board and membership proudly supports annually one graduate research fellowship and another for an undergraduate student.
+The AFoH Board proudly supports annually graduate and undergraduate research fellowships.

 Why join the American Friends?